satyamgupta08/Food-delivery/README.md

 - The project uses **MongoDB** as the database.
 - Import the provided **database file** to store and manage data.

-## Key Benefits of Downloading from Kashipara.com
-- Easy-to-run source code.
-- Simple configuration of source code files.
-- Expert support for project development.
-- Step-by-step setup guide for both the **project** and **database**.
-- Screenshots and project diagrams provided.
-- Downloadable project documents available for better understanding.

 ---